ericasummers/dev-challenge/README.md

 This webpage was completed for a code challenge to take an API endpoint and render a component to convert currency.

+## Live Demo

+Please visit the following URL to try out a live version of this project: [Demo Link](http://jazzy-rake.surge.sh/)

+*(Note: Please make sure to have the Chrome "Allow CORS" extension enabled in order for this to work)

 ## Prerequisites

 You will need the following things properly installed on your computer.